datagrok-ai/public/help/develop/admin/deploy-regular.md

 This document contains instructions to deploy Datagrok using [Docker Compose](https://docs.docker.com/compose/) on [AWS EC2](https://aws.amazon.com/ecs/) virtual machines with [AWS RDS](https://aws.amazon.com/rds/) as database and Local File System for persistent storage.
 This instruction does not cover load balancers creation, which is recommended for production usage: one load balancer for Datagrok components and one for CVM components.
+However, you can use [nginx](https://www.nginx.com/) as loadbalancers in bare metal or on-premise case.

 More information about Datagrok design and components: